Zack Short Player Props: Tigers vs. White Sox

 Zack Short At The Plate

-- Short is batting .295 with a double, three home runs and six walks.
+- Short has a double, three home runs and seven walks while hitting .277.

-- He has gone deep in 15.0% of his games this year, and 6% of his chances at the plate.
+- Looking at the 21 games he has played this season, he's hit a long ball in three of them (14.3%), and in 5.6% of his trips to the plate.

-- In 25.0% of his games this season, Short has had at least one RBI.
-He's picked up more than one in 15.0% and driven in three or more of his team's runs in one contest.
+- Short has had at least one RBI in 23.8% of his games this season (five of 21), with more than one RBI three times (14.3%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.